lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If several IIDs are possible, then the TV contains the list of possible IIDs, the MO is set to "match-mapping" and the CDA is set to "mapping-sent".

-Otherwise the value variation of the IID may be reduced to few bytes.
+It may also happen that the IID variability only expresses itself on a few bytes.
 In that case, the TV is set to the stable part of the IID, the MO is set to "MSB" and the CDA is set to "LSB".

-Finally, the IID can be sent on the LPWAN.
+Finally, the IID can be sent in extenso on the LPWAN.
 In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "value-sent".

 ## IPv6 extensions

+No rule is currently defined that processes IPv6 extensions.
-No extension rules are currently defined.
-They can be based on the MOs and CDAs described above.
+If such extensions are needed, their compression/decompression rules can be based on the MOs and CDAs described above.

 ## UDP source and destination port

-To allow a single rule, the UDP port values are identified by their role (DEV or APP) and not by their position in the frame (source or destination).
-The SCHC C/D must be aware of the traffic direction (upstream, downstream) to select the appropriate field.
+To allow for a single rule being used for both directions, the UDP port values are identified by their role (DEV or APP) and not by their position in the frame (source or destination).
+The SCHC C/D must be aware of the traffic direction (Uplink, Downlink) to select the appropriate field.
 The following rules apply for DEV and APP port numbers.

 If both ends know the port number, it can be elided.
 The TV contains the port number,